AI is shaking not only the creative industry, but our entire culture.

 Art is not set in the form of illustration, sculpture, architecture, etc. Again, we mistake the technique (illustration) for art because we think in technical terms.
 Even a painting is not a work of art until there’s something else that goes beyond the representation of the thing depicted.
 It’s the profound misunderstanding of the signified and the signifier.

-It is the artist who employs those techniques in order to convey a message.
+It is the artist who employs those techniques to convey a message.

 Magritte (who, contrary to the common interpretation, wasn’t actually a surrealist painter but rather a conceptual artist), painted not because he was primarily a painter, but because that was the main means for him to express his ideas: “A painter is a good draftsman, and I see his picture.
 Well, that can’t help me any more than the carpenter who’s done a good job on his table.”

-When I hear animators, designers, lamenting how AI art is nothing but a mockery, that AI is not true art, I would like to ask them: and in which way are you an artist?
+When I hear animators and designers lamenting how AI art is nothing but a mockery, that AI is not true art, I would like to ask them: and in which way are you an artist?

 But above all: who in the first place sold the idea that doing 3d renders (no matter how beautiful they are) makes you an artist?
 You’re still a 3d designer, or an illustrator, an animator, etc.

-The confusion started with the industry itself, we started this, and now we’re unhappy to see the results of a twisted logic that turned against us.
-It’s not a coincidence that we mistake being technically skilled with being an artist: the more intricate, or complex the results are, the stronger the association with art.
+The confusion started with the industry itself.
+We started this, and now we’re unhappy to see the results of a twisted logic turned against us.
+It’s not a coincidence that we mistake being technically skilled with being an artist: the more intricate or complex the results are, the stronger the association with art.
 We can only judge from a technical standpoint.
 No wonder AI seems a worthy successor.

 So, let’s take a step back.
 Let’s define our roles for what they are, without this romanticized idea of what we dream of.
-If we all call ourselves for what we actually do, there won’t be AI art anymore, but only AI “3d-like” renders, AI “illustration-like”, etc. It won’t be the definition of our profession at stake anymore, but just the task.
-And if that happens, it will be a little less difficult to explain that a machine can only replicate a task, but cannot replace a profession.
+If we all call ourselves for what we actually do, there won’t be AI art anymore, but only AI “3d” renders, AI “illustration”, etc. It won’t be the definition of our profession at stake anymore, but just the task.
+And if that happens, it will be a little less difficult to explain why a machine can only replicate a task, but cannot replace a profession.

 Only then, I’d be willing to consider whether to accept AI as a tool amongst the others I already use.

-1. No matter how ugly the Tilted Arc can be regarded as, the provocation is quite profound.
-How the urban environment can affect our feelings, or even behaviors?
-What impact the architecture has on our subconscious? . ↩︎
+- No matter how ugly the Tilted Arc can be regarded as, the provocation is quite profound.
+How can the urban environment affect our feelings, or even behaviors?
+What impact does the architecture have on our subconscious? ↩︎

 Leave a Reply